suzannepk/slurm_HPCC/README.md

 This means MPI task 000 and OpenMP process 000 ran on hardware thread 001 on node 35.

-Remeber theexample's srun was setup for 1 node (-N 1), 1 MPI task (-n 1), with 1 MPI task per core and 1 OpenMP processe.
+Remember, the example's srun was setup for 1 node (-N 1), 1 MPI task (-n 1), with 1 MPI task per core and 1 OpenMP processe.
 ```
 srun -N 1 -n 1 -c 1 ./hello_mpi_omp
 ```

 To see if you got the same result from your job, do: